 There are not many details about the alphabetic writing of all languages.
 English, however, and its alphabetic writing date back to four thousand years ago.

 A lot of scholars believe that alphabetic writing developed in Egypt between 1800 and 1900 BC.
 It originated as a quite not well-known form of writing which was Proto Sinaitic.

-It was after 700 years that Phoenicians worked on an alphabet that had its earlier foundations.
+It was after 700 years that the Phoenicians worked on an alphabet that had its earlier foundations.
 This was immensely in use in the Mediterranean including North Africa, the Iberian Peninsula, Southern Europe, and the Levant.
-This alphabet was made of 22 letters and all of these were consonants.
+The alphabet consisted of 22 letters, all of which were consonants.

-These were Greeks who added vowels to the Phoenician alphabet during 750 BC.
+During 750 BC, the Greeks added vowels to the Phoenician alphabet, transforming it into a combination of the true alphabet.
 This is when it turned out to be a combination of the true alphabet.
 Latins seized it and combined them with Etruscan characters such as ‘S’ and ‘F’.

-Later on, around the 3rd century, ancient Latin script removed the letters G, J V/U, W, Y, and Z. During the era of the Roman Empire Roman alphabet was derived from the Latin version through letters, however, J, U, V, and W were still removed.
+Later on, around the 3rd century, ancient Latin script removed the letters G, J V/U, W, Y, and Z. During the era of the Roman Empire, the Romans derived the Roman alphabet from the Latin version through letters, but they still removed J, U, V, and W.

-As for the English language, this statement is quite technical and has also been taken as the riddle.
+As for the English language, people have taken this statement both as technical and as a riddle.
 The old English alphabet as per the sources had 29 letters.
 These were

 Those letters were A, B, C, D, E, F, G, H, I, K, L, M, N, O, P, Q, R, S, T, V, X, Y, Z, &, ⁊, Ƿ, Þ, Ð, Æ.